 In addition to its sustainability benefits, CLT’s structural versatility makes it an important part of the mass timber “toolkit.”
 You can certainly build a mass timber building without using CLT; two examples currently in construction in Brooklyn include Mesh Architectures’ 670 Union Street (new build) and Schiller Projects’ Mass Timber House (adaptive reuse).
 Both projects use glulam beams and columns as well as glulam panels for the floors and roofs.
 However, both were planning to use CLT and had to substitute glulam panels due to code restrictions, so we’ll have a much wider array of design options open to us once CLT is in the mix.

-In particular, because wood is an anisotropic material (it has different properties along different axes), and because CLT has the wood grain oriented in two directions rather than material like glulam where all the fibers are oriented parallel to each other, it can also transfer loads in two directions rather than one.
+Because wood is an anisotropic material (it has different properties along different axes), and because CLT has the wood grain oriented in two directions rather than a material like glulam where all the fibres are oriented parallel to each other, it can also transfer loads in two directions rather than one.
 CLT’s two-way spanning capability means it performs very well as a shear wall and provides a suitable diaphragm for in-plane loads without the use of additional sheathing such as plywood.